spacelift-io/user-documentation/docs/integrations/audit-trail.md

 ![](<../assets/screenshots/audit-trail-logs.png>)

-You can look for specific events using filters (on the left side) and date picker (in the top-right corner).
+You can look for specific events using filters (on the left side) and the date picker (in the top-right corner).

 ![](<../assets/screenshots/audit-trail-logs-filters.png>)